redhat-developer/vscode-extension-tester/README.md

 **NOTE:** Some Linux (CentOS based) users have reported their tests getting stuck on launch.
 This is likely due to a missing dependency of ChromeDriver that runs underneath.
 If such scenario occurs, we recommend installing the Chrome browser rpm, since it depends on all the required libraries.

+## VS Code Version Support & Backward Compatibility

+Extension Tester currently supports the latest 5 minor releases of VS Code (subject ot change if VS Code 2.x ever comes out).

+Additionally, the oldest release of VS Code that can be successfully used with Extension Tester is `1.37.0`.
+Older versions of VS Code might not work at all.

+Versions older than the supported 5 latest releases, but still newer than `1.37.0` will most likely work just fine.
+However, if they stop working over time, there will be no more fixes to make them work.
+Unless you'd like to contribute these.

 ## Get Involved

 If you'd like to help us get better, we appreciate it!